-An advanced level course beyond the scope of MKT 222.
-MKT 442 is geared to the retailing major and those with general marketing and consumer behavior interests.
+An advanced level course beyond the scope of MKT 222, this course is directed at the retailing major.
 Inventory planning and control, operational budgeting, interpreting consumer demand, mall management, and overall coordination of merchandising policies within a retail framework are covered.
-Prerequisites: MKT 113, MKT 222.
+Many different management styles are observed and discussed.
+Prerequisites: MKT 222.
 Offered every spring.